-CV # 8 = 0 (this is one of ZIMO's own command); all CV's are reset to the default values as listed in the operating manual, regardless of any previously active CV sets.
+CV #8 = 0 (this CV #8 procedure is NOT standardized and exists only in ZIMO decoders): all CV's are reset to the default values as listed in the operating manual, regardless of any previously active CV sets or sound projects.

-Individual CV's can of course be programmed differently at any time, even after a CV set has been activated.
+Individual CV's can of course be programmed differently at any time, even after a CV set or a hard reset has been activated.